 The Mountain Top Isle (sometimes called the Surviving Island) is the only body of land within the Captured Sea.
 Long ago, this was the peak of a mountain which subsequently sank into the waters when the sea formed from the landquakes of the World Storm.
 The ruins of an Irenni city still stand on the southern shore.
 The island is claimed by Arkalia.

 Years ago, a pirate ship wrecked on the coastline of this island.
 Captain Nadzam and his crew set up a small camp.
 When other ships found them, some left, others chose to stay.
 Over time, the camp has built several permanent structures and has transformed itself into something of a frontier town.
-This island now has several tiny establishments, mostly thieves, pirates, bandits and other assorted criminals.
-It is a lawless island.
-The largest is the original village, now called Nadzam's Town, even though it has a population of less than 500.
-Nadzam rules the island a bit like a mayor.
-Officially, this tiny collection of villages is not recognized by any government.
+Nadzam Town is now home to some 700 thieves, pirates, bandits and other assorted criminals.
+Nadzam rules the town a bit like a mayor.
+Officially, this village is not recognized by any government.
 For many ships, this is the last tiny bit of civilization before heading out to deep sea.

 North Otak and South Otak islands are military bases where permanents garrisons of the vaullian army and saridian navy are stationed.
 The military forces here are a mixed vaullian-saridian force and are sworn to protect Ile Scholerum from any threat.

 This snow covered icy land is said to be home to a single great beast - a monstrous fur covered terror that hunts anything it can catch.
 Sailors spin tall tales about the creature and give it the name "omatad", which in the Tomarin tongue, means "land shaker".